 Despite its contents, the book was a pleasure to read.
 Pauw writes knowledgeably and knows how to keep his reader interested.
 The sheer amount of information the book conveys would have been off-putting in someone else’s hands, but Pauw handles it well.
 It’s a page-turner.

 So, what’s the verdict?

-The best feature of the book: There’s more emotional investment in the characters.
+The best feature of the book: It’s a compelling, well-researched read.